Top Ten Tips for PR Photography from a Liverpool Photographer with 20 years experience

 Published on Fri May 31, 2024 by

-As it suggests on my homepage, ‘good photography is good business.’
-This is never further from the truth when it comes to Public Relations Photography.
+And this is never further from the truth when it comes to Public Relations Photography.

 Businesses are always looking for a return on investment and for press officers securing quality coverage is an essential element in measuring success.